CFO Chapter 4: Geopolitical Relations and Supply Chains

 By deploying automated reconciliation software like Aurum, financial leaders can be assured that the data they are working with is fully audit-ready, consists of no errors and is at their disposal for analysis in record speeds.
 Results like these not only impact the reconciliation function of a finance team but everything they do.
 Moreover, the best reconciliation software is intelligent.
 This means that it is able to adapt in new circumstances.
 Without this, when manually reconciling, new systems, connections, currencies, data sets etc. can take a while to get to grips with.
 Fortunately, software like Aurum has a vast bank of APIs, accounts for fees, multi-currencies and more so that even if new suppliers suddenly have to be adopted, reconciliation and the vital metrics it provides can continue smoothly.

 Another form of software to deploy which will show a CFO’s intent to cope with any difficult scenarios is that of supply chain planning software.
 What this software specializes in isn’t hard to guess but how it works is extremely complex.
-Mercifully, the best examples transform difficult logistical problems into easy to analyze formats.
+Mercifully, the best examples transform difficult logistical problems into easy to analyse formats.
 With everything from demand planning to supply-side response planning being simulated from within, financial leaders can gain the insights they require to make educated decision in a variety of circumstances.

-• Political risk insurance – being prepared is a form of taking out insurance.
+- Political risk insurance – being prepared is a form of taking out insurance.
 However, literally taking it out is a proactive measure which guarantees a greater degree of security.
 Unfortunately no insurance is able to cover all eventualities but a popular one for businesses who wish to feel safer is that of political risk insurance.

 With this cover in place, CFOs’ decisions to expand into new geographies becomes slightly simpler.
 Whilst risk and reward will always have to be weighed up, potentially volatile countries which offer big opportunities become far more viable to enter.